 PIs are not part of the document's character data, but must be passed through to the application.
 The PI begins with a target (PITarget) used to identify the application to which the instruction is directed.
-The target names "xml", "xml", and so on are reserved for standardization in this or future versions of this specification.
+The target names "XML", "xml", and so on are reserved for standardization in this or future versions of this specification.
 The XML Notation mechanism may be used for formal declaration of PI targets.
+Parameter entity references are not recognized within processing instructions.